tiazv/tiazv/README.md

 ### Hi there, my name is Tia✨
+I'm curently working on projects:

+E-zdravje,
-I'm curently working on projects E-zdravje, Spam Filter on Gmail and Simple React Project, all for school needs.
+Spam Filter on Gmail,
+Simple React Project,

+all for school needs.